MaxLinCode/tardy-HackIllinois-2017/README.md

 ## OTHER SOURCES OF DOCUMENTATION

 ## Contributor Guide
-See how you can ontribute [here](https://github.com/MaxLinCode/tardy-HackIllinois-2017/blob/master/Contribute.md)
+See how you can contribute [here](https://github.com/MaxLinCode/tardy-HackIllinois-2017/blob/master/Contribute.md)

 ## License
 MIT License